sdhwa92/proliga-app/README.md

 ## Fake backend JSON server

 Run `json-server --watch fake-data.json`.
-This will run the json server so that the app can consume the fake data.
+This will run the json server to `http://localhost:3000` so that the app can consume the fake data.

 ## Code scaffolding